CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 When configuring the back-end server on the cloud, a lot needs to be done to successfully create an EC2 instance, configure security groups, route traffic and add a SSL certificate.
 But that is just to configure the server, you'll need to deploy your node-express app and have it run as a background process in real-time to receive and respond to incoming API requests.

 A link to spin up a virtual server on AWS can be found here: [AWS EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).

+#### AWS Lambda (Future Integration)
+<b>The back-end to this project will be transitioning to AWS Lambda soon.
+EC2, while provides great versatility, for the size of this project, Lambda will be more cost-efficient. </b>

 <br />